 Slow loading sites are a pain!
 Your users don’t like it and Google doesn’t either.
 If you want to improve your WordPress site speed, you're in the right place.

 Why your site speed matters

-There are two reasons why your blog needs to load fast.
+There are two reasons why your new blog needs to load fast.

 First and most importantly, user experience.
 You will lose a lot of traffic because people just don’t want to wait longer than 2 seconds for any page to load.